Tandlianwala Tehsil

 Tandlianwala (Punjabi, تاندلیانوالہ) is a city and Tehsil in Punjab, Pakistan.
-It is located 50 km from the city of Faisalabad and 44 km from city of Okara.
-It is a sub-division of Faisalabad District and has a Tehsil Municipal Administration (TMA).
+It is located 40 km from the city of Faisalabad and 44 km from city of Okara.
+As a sub-division of Faisalabad District, it has a Tehsil Municipal Administration (TMA).

 History

-Tandlianwala was established as a Mandi, meaning market, during the colonization of west Punjab.
-In 1887, it was given the status of "sub tehsil".
+The old name of the city was Tandla Mandi, meaning Tandla Market, during the colonization of west Punjab.
+Before the independence of Pakistan, the city was a food supply source for villages in nearby areas.
+In 1987, it was given the status of "sub tehsil".
 The town committee came into being during 1965.
 During 1966-1990, the town expanded rapidly because of the construction of a bridge over the Ravi River.
-Before the independence of Pakistan, the city was a food supply source for villages in nearby areas.
-The old name of the city was Tandla Mandi, meaning Tandla Market.

 Geography

 Tandlianwala stands in the rolling plains of northeast Punjab, between longitude 73°13 East and latitude 30°03 North, with an elevation of 183 m above sea level.
 The city covers an area of approximately 40 km2, while the tehsil area covers more than 1280 km2.

 The Ravi River flows about 9 km in the east, and is the main source of irrigation, meeting the requirements of 90% of cultivated land.

 There are no natural boundaries between Tandlianwala and the adjoining tehsil & its districts.
 The city is bordered on the north by Faisalabad and on the east by Okara and Sahiwal and in the West and South west is district Toba Tek Singh and on the north and by Samundri at North east of tandlianwala is tehsil Jaranwala.